 If the building in question is the property of the government, like a library or school, the deduction will be awarded to the project’s engineers.
 The designer is the creator of the technical specifications used to install the qualifying building and the subsystems therein.
 These workers include engineers, architects, contractors, energy service companies, and environmental consultants.
 The designer will be awarded the deduction benefit whereas the government entity continues to receive the benefit of reduced energy costs.

 Therefore, the candidates who can claim a 179D tax deduction are:

 - Designers of energy efficient projects as per the definition of a designer provided above.

-- Owners of commercial buildings that are retrofitted or newly constructed since 12/31/2005 will benefit from the 179D deduction. – Municipal buildings also qualify as per the 2008 provision of the 179D.
+- Owners of commercial buildings that are retrofitted or newly constructed since 12/31/2005 will benefit from the 179D deduction, but does homeowners insurance pay for hurricane damage? absolutely not – Municipal buildings also qualify as per the 2008 provision of the 179D.

 The qualified person should perform a model analysis of the structure, carry out a site visit, and issue a compliance certificate to the taxpayer.
 IRS states that a qualified person is not related to a taxpayer as per Section 45(e)(4).

 IRS further holds that a skilled person should be an appropriately licensed contractor or engineer who has presented his/her qualifications in writing to the taxpayer.
 This means that an independent third party who fulfills the above conditions is qualified to conduct the study.